Tomás Luis de Victoria: Family background and early years

 Tomás Luis de Victoria was born around 1548, most likely in Ávila, the main residence of his family at the time.
 Victoria’s birthplace has been the subject of debate, and remains unclear since his baptismal record has never been found.
 The town of Sanchidrián has been proposed as another possible birthplace, however it was only later that the Victorias would settle there, when Tomás’ eldest brother moved to Sanchidrián with his young family and widowed mother.
 In Tomás’ youth Sanchidrián was only the site of one of the family’s many rural landholdings.

 The origins of the Luis de Victoria family on the paternal side can be traced only as far back as Tomás’ grandfather, Hernán Luis Dávila, who makes his first documented appearance in Avila during the opening years of the sixteenth century.
-It is important to note that the name Victoria comes from Hernán’s wife, Leonor de Vitoria.
+The name Victoria comes from Hernán’s wife, Leonor de Vitoria.
 Following Spanish practice of the time, their children combined their surnames, in the order of their preference, or chose between them.
 The original spelling Vitoria (from the city of the same name) was to be used by all members of this family with the exception of Tomás himself, who adopted the Latinized “Victoria.”

 Hernán Luis Dávila was a prosperous cloth merchant who shrewdly invested his profits into building an expansive real estate portfolio throughout Ávila province.
 Both his profession and property speculation, as well as the family’s increasing involvement in banking, are strongly suggestive of converso origins, though there is no hard evidence to support this.
 The Victorias lived on Calle de los Caballeros, which was then lined with wool and silk shops, across from San Juan Bautista, their parish church, and just steps away from the main market square of the city.
 Their house still stands, and the tombs of Tomás’ parents and grandparents are at San Juan.